ZenFlux/zenflux/packages/zenflux-typescript-vm/README.md

 This package provides a simple node VM for running Typescript code in a sandboxed environment, with favor of `tsconfig.json` and tsconfig paths.

-The aim of this package is to provide Typescript runtime based on node VM, with the ability to resolve modules, with out of box support for Typescript projects.
+The aim of this package is to provide Typescript runtime based on node VM, with the ability to resolve modules, without of box support for Typescript projects.

 ---